Declare LLM Usage and Role

 Examples

-The ACM Policy on Authorship (Association for Computing Machinery 2023) suggests disclosing GenAI usage in the acknowledgments section of the paper, advising to “err on the side of caution, and include a disclosure in the acknowledgments section of the Work” when uncertain about the need.
-For double-blind review, researchers can add a temporary “AI Disclosure” section where the acknowledgments would appear.
+The ACM Policy on Authorship requires reporting AI-generated artifacts such as code, datasets, and figures where they underlie a study’s conclusions (Association for Computing Machinery 2026).
+Reporting in the methods section keeps this disclosure visible under double-blind review, where end-of-paper acknowledgments are often removed.
 An example of an LLM disclosure beyond writing support can be found in a recent paper by Lubos et al. (2024), in which they write in the methodology section:

 “We conducted an LLM-based evaluation of requirements utilizing the Llama 2 language model with 70 billion parameters, fine-tuned to complete chat responses…”